Liberalism, speech, and why Gaza matters

 From “Woke” Capital to MAGA Capital – A Case Study

 In the US, every presidential election is sold to us as a transformation of the nation.
 The chattering class pundits and their #fashionista followers tell us: a new people have been elected alongside a new government.
 Obama, Trump, Biden, each framed as a seismic cultural shift.
 But if you care to look, the reality is different: turnout is low, margins slim, the electoral college dulls change.
-What’s hyped as a national rebirth is just a reshuffling of the same #deathcult mess.
+What’s hyped as a national rebirth is just the normal reshuffling of the same #deathcult mess.

 Still, perception matters.
 After Trump’s re-election, the “zeitgeist shift” rippled through politics and corporate boardrooms.
 Suddenly, dozens of corporations rolled back their Diversity, Equity, and Inclusion (#DEI) programs.
 Woke capital simply pivoted into #MAGA capital.